CM-IV/GPACalculator_LinkedList/README.md

 # GPACalculator_LinkedList

-### Written by Charlie Mathis with Occident Tech Software
+### Written by Charlie with Occident Tech Software
 ### Check out my website!--->https://landing.civdev.xyz

 This program was written entirely in C++ and edited within nano.